AgenturPottkinder/typo3_forum/Documentation/UsersManual/Index.rst

 .. image:: ../Images/create-forum.png

-With the Option 'Children' you can create subforum directly in this forom record.
+With the Option 'Children' you can create subforum directly in this forum record.
 You can define every option for the subforum seperatly.

 .. image:: ../Images/create-childeren.png